Protests break out in Paris and Lyon over Emmanuel Macron’s re-election as French president

 After winning the elections, Macron had said that the people had made a choice for a humanist and ambitious project for the independence of “our country and our Europe”.
 He also promised a “renewed method” to govern the country, and said that the new era would not be one of continuity.

-Meanwhile, Le Pen said that she accepted the results, but asserted that her vote share still marked a victory.
+Meanwhile, Le Pen said that she accepted the results, but asserted that her vote share of 41.4% still marked a victory.
 She said that the ideas that her party espoused reached new heights.

 The far-right leader said that she was already preparing for legislative elections in June, and added that she felt hopeful.